amanb2000/EngSci_Abridged/README.md

 # Engineering Science, Abridged

-For certain classes in the UofT EngSci program (2T2) I've written typeset notes for future reference.
+For certain classes in the UofT EngSci program (2T2) and Caltech's Computation and Neural Systems (CNS) PhD I've written typeset notes for future reference.
 They function mainly as a searchable database of key concepts/equations and as a way for me to organize my understanding of course content.

 This repository is supercedes previous term-specific repositories (e.g. `EngSci_2.2_Abridged`).
 It also includes notes for classes from the Machine Intelligence option of the program.